12 Ways to Hang Pictures without Nails | No Damage Wall Hangers | Roost

 A creative option similar to Velcro, magnetic picture mounting dots, can support lightweight pictures and mementos.

-Magnets and Velcro are especially handy for items that you think you’d like to rearrange in the future, as they can be quickly taken on and off the wall.
+Magnets and Velcro are especially handy for quick removals.
 You can easily find lightweight magnets with adhesive backing, but you can also consider hot gluing magnets to your picture for added, long term hold.

 7. Lean larger pictures against the wall